 \subsection{Floquet effective Hamiltonian and high-frequency expansion}

 From the Floquet operator $\hat{U}$ of a periodically driven system, one can formally define its Floquet effective Hamiltonian as

 Taking into account the fact that the quasienergies are defined modulus $2\pi/T$, the $\hat{H}_{{\rm eff}}$ contains the same physical information as $\hat{U}$.
-Yet it provides us with more room to treat the properties of Floquet systems in analogy with static Hamiltonian models.
+Yet, it provides us with more room to treat the properties of Floquet systems in analogy with static Hamiltonian models.
 For a continuously driven system, the explicit form of $\hat{H}_{{\rm eff}}$ is usually involved.
-This can be inspected from the Eq. (\ref{eq:Uapp}), as in general the $\hat{H}(\ell\Delta t)$ and $\hat{H}(m\Delta t)$ are not commute for $\ell\neq m$.
-When the frequency of the driving field is high, an approximate series expression for $\hat{H}_{{\rm eff}}$ can be obtained via high-frequency expansion methods \cite{FloHeff1,FloHeff2,FloHeff3,FloHeff4}.
-Here we recap one such method in its general form, which is applicable to both Hermitian and non-Hermitian systems.
+This can be inspected from Eq.~(\ref{eq:Uapp}), as the $\hat{H}(\ell\Delta t)$ and $\hat{H}(m\Delta t)$ do not commute for $\ell\neq m$ in general.
+When the frequency of the driving field is high enough, an approximate series expression for $\hat{H}_{{\rm eff}}$ can be obtained via high-frequency expansion methods \cite{FloHeff1,FloHeff2,FloHeff3,FloHeff4}.
+Here we recap one such method in its full generality, which is applicable to both Hermitian and non-Hermitian systems.